Pakistan: Thousands defy lockdown to demand Khan's release – DW – 11/25/2024

 Pakistan: Thousands defy lockdown to demand Khan's releaseNovember 25, 2024

-Thousands of supporters of Pakistan's imprisoned former Prime Minister Imran Khan have defied a lockdown and widespread arrests to head to capital Islamabad in demand of his release.
+Thousands of supporters of Pakistan's imprisoned former Prime Minister Imran Khan have defied a lockdown and widespread arrests to head to the capital Islamabad to demand his release.

-Hundreds of them reached the fringes of Pakistan's capital Islamabad on Monday, his party and officials said, amid reports of violence elsewhere.
+Hundreds of them reached the outskirts of the city on Monday, his party and officials said, amid reports of violence elsewhere.

 Islamabad on lockdown as Khan supporters rally